Ask A Librarian

 - Disadvantage: Software needs to be installed on your computer.

-- Proxy Server: UM-St. Louis Students, Faculty, and Staff may also remotely access online resources via our Proxy Server.
+- Proxy Server: UMSL Students, most Faculty (Emeritus professors should use VPN), and Staff may also remotely access online resources via our Proxy Server.
 If you try to connect to a database, e-book, or other online resource and you are connecting from off campus (not using the VPN), the proxy server will automatically ask for your SSO ID and password.

 - Advantage: No additional software needs to be installed on your computer.